Andreasvds10/square-Eyes-Javascript/README.md

 To run the app, run the following commands:

-Locate the home.html file in the html folder.
+Locate the index.html file.

-Open the home.html file with a web browser.
+Open the index.html file with a web browser.
 (Right click -> open with Google Chrome / Firefox / Safari / Edge, etc)

 ## Contact